Language:

 Most hotels in Belgrade are three star hotels (29.7%) and four star Belgrade hotels (27.4%), however it is important to note that there are only 9 five and four star hotels in Belgrade.
 Unlike Prague, Warsaw and Budapest, hotel chains in Belgrade do not have the majority of overnight stays - however there are some indications that this will start to change very soon.

-The highest demand for hotels in Belgrade is fulfilled by 2 prominent Belgrade hotels - Intercontinental Belgrade hotel and Hyatt Belgrade Hotel.
+The highest demand for hotels in Belgrade is fulfilled by 2 prominent Belgrade hotels - Intercontinental Belgrade hotel (currently 2013 still under reconstruction) and Hyatt Belgrade Hotel.

 There are numerous newly built hotels in Serbia, and most of those are built in Belgrade.
-A recent trend is set by so called boutique hotels - basically smaller and nicer hotels with a special focus on luxurious apartments.
+Some of the nicest new hotels are Square nine hotel in the center of Belgrade, and Falkensteiner in New Belgrade municipality.
+Also a recent trend is set by so called boutique hotels - basically smaller and nicer hotels with a special focus on luxurious apartments.
+Please visit the following page for more info on Belgrade hotels.
+Besides this, there are many places which offer apartments at favourable rates.
+Click here to learn more about Belgrade apartments offered for short term rental.

 Mr. Thomas Kelly, first General Manager of U.S. Steel Serbia.